LKirst/lie-esl/exercises/LK_NewsWebsites.md

 # Useful news websites without a paywall

+There are many great free online news websites.
+Here are some suggestions:

 - https://www.theguardian.com/  - a British newspaper

 - NPR – an American radio network